Bug report #17325

 proper spatial index instead of custom sorting/filtering code.

 Fix QgsGraphAnalyzer::dijkstra traverses through edges backwards

 This means that it flips the direction of the graph edge, breaking

-#5 Updated by Nyall Dawson over 2 years ago
+#5 Updated by Nyall Dawson about 5 years ago

 Should be fixed in the next nightly release.
 Some things to note:

 1. Your road network has small gaps, so you'll need to set a tolerance (under advanced) of something like 0.1

 2. You'll get much better results if you pre-process your road network a bit.
 I'd suggest:

 - run the 'snap geometries to layer' algorithm over it, and snap it back to itself (will move nearby vertices so that they exactly coincide)